-This degree program requires a minimum of 121 semester hours for completion and is designed for students who wish to pursue graduate studies or careers in musical theater, music therapy, the recording industry management, music business, or other related industries.
-Students take 18 elective credits in a minor area of their choice (non-Music courses).
+This degree program requires a minimum of 121 semester hours for completion and is designed for students who wish to pursue graduate studies or careers in musical theater, music therapy, the recording industry management, or music business.
+Students take 18 elective credits in a minor area of their choice.
 Students should check with the respective departments on minor requirements in their chosen field of study.

-- demonstrate a general knowledge of music history - demonstrate the ability to recognize elements of melody, rhythm, harmony, structure and form in both aural and written form - demonstrate the ability to sight-sing and to sight-read - demonstrate the ability to work with the latest music technologies and to apply this knowledge in their field - demonstrate basic keyboard competency - complete a final internship or research project demonstrating proficiency in there are of study
+- demonstrate a general knowledge of music history - demonstrate the ability to recognize elements of melody, rhythm, harmony, structure and form in both aural and written form - demonstrate the ability to sight-sing and to sight-read - demonstrate the ability to work with the latest music technologies and to apply this knowledge in their field - demonstrate basic keyboard competency complete a final internship or research project demonstrating proficiency in there are of study